shimonhasan/first-git-repo/README.md

 # first-git-repo
-This is my first git repo
+This is my second git repo